TomasHubelbauer/ado-80-120-ruler/README.md

 Right now minification requires opening the Dev Tools and running a certain snippet within the GitHub.com context.
 A dedicated GitHub Pages site would make things more interactive.

+Restructure the readme to have sections/links for the snippets which will sit in their own `.js` files.
+The index page downloads `README.md` now and it will read out the links and fetch the individual scripts.
+Then it will show a text area for each and on change of each text area will generate the final snippet in its own text area for easy copying.